adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #174 Going to try and submit the next assignment tomorrow morning.

 #175 Started looking at the last assignment.
 It is a presentation.

+#176 Need to continue working on this.
+No stopping now.
+Need to wrap up.